hahmjt/cmpt471_project/README.md

 [hahmjt/cmpt471_project](https://github.com/hahmjt/cmpt471_project)

-- The project is made with Intelij, and Gradle's multi module project
+- The project is made with Intelij, and Gradle multi module project
 - JDK8 is required
 - To execute the server please run this in root folder of the project